Anthony J. MacKay Student Paper Contest

 Each year the Student and Young Professionals Committee organizes a student paper contest in conjunction with the CRPA Annual Conference.
 Three finalists will be selected and given the opportunity to present their work in person at the annual conference.
 Full conference registration (including banquet) and three nights hotel accommodation will be provided for all three finalists.
 The winner will be awarded the Anthony J. MacKay trophy, to be presented at the Annual Banquet during the Conference, have their paper published in the CRPA Bulletin and receive a $250 cash prize.

-All students who enter the contest will be given a complimentary CRPA Student membership, valid until the end of the year (current student members will be given a one-year extension on their membership).
+All students who enter the contest will be given a complimentary CRPA Student membership, valid until the end of the contest-year (current student members will be given a one-year extension on their membership).

 All students enrolled full-time in a Canadian college or university program related to the radiation sciences are eligible to enter.
 Students who have recently graduated, e.g. who received their most recent degree/diploma within 12 months prior to the conference date, are also eligible.
 All finalists must be able to attend the conference in person to present their work.
 If you are unable to attend, you will lose your position as a finalist.